christiangoran/crypto-tracker-frontend/README.md

 ## Responsive Design

-The application is designed to be fully responsive across all devices, ensuring accessibility and a consistent experience for all users.
+The application is designed to be fully responsive across all devices with the help of Bootstrap, ensuring accessibility and a consistent experience for all users.

 **Tested devices:**